error-27/PyClicker/README.md

 # PyClicker
 This is a simple autoclicker that uses hotkeys to click.
 You can set the speed in milleseconds and it will click at that speed as long as you hold down the button.

 DIRECTIONS:
--Enter speed and hotkey
+* Enter speed and hotkey
--Press "Start"
+* Press "Start"

 In order to reset the hotkey and timing to enter them again, press "Reset", change the values, and press "Start"